Jasper2018/Metasploit_Moudle_Info_Collect/README.md

 #### 3.Key Design
 > [!NOTE]\
-> To enhance the accuracy of information collection, two verification mechanisms were implemented:
+> To enhance the accuracy of information collection, Three verification mechanisms were implemented:
-> 1. Empty File Check: Detects and excludes empty files to prevent data loss caused by untimely responses.
+> 1. **Empty File Check**: Detects and excludes empty files to prevent data loss caused by untimely responses.
-> 2. Duplicate Collection Check: Identifies repeated data captures within the same document to reduce redundant processing.
+> 2. **Duplicate Collection Check**: Identifies repeated data captures within the same document to reduce redundant processing.
-> 3. Additionally, to mitigate connection overload:
+> 3. **Mitigate connection overload**:
-   - `Collections are processed in batches of 30 entries`
+>   - `Collections are processed in batches of 30 entries`
-   - ` A connection reset pause is triggered between batches.`
+>   - ` A connection reset pause is triggered between batches.`